 #11 Nagios

-Nagios can support system, application, service, and business process monitoring in a DevOps environment.
-It offers capabilities for keeping track of all types of applications, including Windows, Linux, UNIX, and Web apps, as well as their current states.
+Nagios can support system, application, service, and business process monitoring observability tools in DevOps environment.
+It offers capabilities for tracking all types of applications, including Windows, Linux, UNIX, and Web apps, and their current states.

 This tool runs tests quickly and can be set up easily on both the client and server sides.
 It monitors the network's switches, routers, and other hardware to look for network overload and other issues.
 Nagios enables flexibility to monitor your servers using agent-based and agentless monitoring, with over 5000 different add-ons readily available.